 2) Nike Zoom Pegasus Turbo V2

-The Pegasus Turbo’s soft ride doesn’t come at the cost of performance.
+The Pegasus Turbo V2’s soft ride doesn’t come at the cost of performance.
 The dual-density foam midsole is very cushioned, very responsive, and very useful.
 It’s a shoe you can do long tempo runs in.
 It’s also a shoe for performing your routine workouts in.
 If the fit and ride works for you, then it has the potential to become your favorite running shoe.